PonVo02/Retail-Campaign-Customer-Segmentation-Python/README.md

-# 📊 Retail Customer Segmentation for Holiday Campaigns
+# 📊 Retail RFM Customer Segmentation for Holiday Campaigns | Python

 Customer segmentation using RFM analysis (Recency, Frequency, Monetary) to support targeted marketing campaigns for a global retail company during the Christmas & New Year seaso